chwilliamson/Vizregress/readme.md

 #Visual Regression (Vizregress)
-Spot visual regression in your web application by comparing screenshots against a approved set of screenshots.
+Spot visual regression in your web application by comparing screenshots against an approved set of screenshots.

-This is my project where I use TDD (Test Driver Development) to develop units of code and behaviours when writing tests.
+This is my project where I use TDD (Test Driven Development) to develop units of code and behaviours when writing tests.
 You'll see that *Vizregress.Tests* performs tests against *Vizregress*.

 I use [SpecFlow](http://www.specflow.org/) as my BDD (Behaviour Driven Development) tool to perform browser based tests.